 The ring formed by the fused bones of the ischium, ilium and pubis attaches to the sacrum and contains vital structures including major blood vessels and nerves and digestive and reproductive organs.
 Major pelvic fractures can therefore be catastrophic, mainly due to blood loss.
 They result from very high-energy trauma such as those generated in road traffic accidents, crush injuries or falls from height.
 They require urgent hospital treatment.

 Less severe, stable fractures which do not damage the structural integrity of the pelvic ring can result from lower-energy impact.
 They typically involve fractures of only one of the pelvic bones.
-Fractures of pubic rami with insignificant or minimal trauma can be a presentation of osteoporosis.
+Pubic rami fractures with insignificant or minimal trauma can be a presentation of osteoporosis.

 Avulsion fractures are generated by sudden muscle contractions.
 These do not affect the integrity of the pelvis, can be managed conservatively and often go undetected.